elm-city-craftworks/notes.practicingruby.com/_posts/2013-02-26-pay-yourself-first.md

 Next came revenue reports, which I set my wife up to take care of for me.
 How much money was coming in the door each month?
 What were our costs?
-After giving Jordan his small commission, how much money did I actually take home in month?
+After giving Jordan his small commission, how much money did I actually take home in a month?
 These are all questions I was afraid to investigate, because I knew that the answer was "Not Much".
 When $2500+/month of gross revenue turns into a $1100 paycheck, it seems kind of disheartening, but ignoring that fact doesn't make it